-The ARC comprises up to four Board members, most with financial and audit expertise, one of whom is the Chair.
-The ARC met five times in 2023.
+The ARC comprises up to four Board members, at least one of whom has recent and relevant financial and audit expertise.
+The ARC met five times in 2024.

-The Credit Committee comprises three Board members, with credit expertise, one of whom is the Chair.
+The Credit Committee comprises three Board members, with credit expertise.
 External independent observers attended Credit Committee on a regular basis.
-The Credit Committee met four times in 2023.
+The Credit Committee met four times in 2024.